Break in the Circle

-Break in the Circle is a 1955 British crime film directed by Val Guest and starring Forrest Tucker, Eva Bartok, Marius Goring, Arnold Marle and Guy Middleton.
+Break in the Circle is a 1955 British crime film directed by Val Guest and starring Forrest Tucker, Eva Bartok, Marius Goring, Arnold Marlé and Guy Middleton.
 It was written by Guest based on the 1951 novel Break in The Circle by Robin Estridge (as Philip Loraine), and produced by Michael Carreras for Hammer Films.
-This was Hammer's second color film, following Men of Sherwood Forest and James Carreras had high hopes for its success, but the film did not perform up to his expectations at the box office.
-Doreen Carwithen composed the score for the film, Jimmy Sangster was Production Manager, J. Elder Wills was Production Designer and Phil Leakey handled Makeup.
-Filming began Aug.
-22, 1954, and it was trade shown on Feb.
-10, 1955 and released in the UK on Feb.
-28, 1955.
-It was only released much later in the US in 1957.
-Val Guest later directed Forrest Tucker again in Hammer's later sci-fi epic The Abominable Snowman.
+This was Hammer's second colour film, following Men of Sherwood Forest.

 Plot

-An adventurer Skip Morgan and his friend Dusty hire out their boat, the Bonaventure, to do smuggling runs.
-A German millionaire named Baron Keller hires them to sneak a Polish scientist named Pal Kudnic out of Communist Europe to the West.
+Adventurer Skip Morgan and his friend Dusty hire out their boat, the Bonaventure, to do smuggling runs.
+German millionaire Baron Keller hires them to sneak a Polish scientist named Pal Kudnic out of Communist Europe to the West.
 Morgan learns that Keller is after a valuable fuel formula that Kudnic has developed, and he tells Keller he wants more money.
-Keller forces Morgan to take the boat out to sea where he intends to kill Morgan, but ins5ead Morgan knocks Keller overboard to his death.
+Keller forces Morgan to take the boat out to sea where he intends to kill Morgan, but instead Morgan knocks Keller overboard to his death.